MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 The proposed dimensions of the control, in pixels.
 If dimensions are not specified, the framework uses the current width or height values of the control.

 *iCount*<br/>
 Number of items to be displayed in the control.
-If this parameter is -1, the framework uses the total number of items currently in the control.
+Pass -1 to apply the state change to all items.

 ### Return Value